nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `event -v`

+### Editing a event : `event -e`

+Edits an existing event in NUScheduler.

+Format: `event -e INDEX [n/NAME] [s/START] [e/END] [t/TAG]… [p/PROFILE]…`

+* Edits the event at the specified `INDEX`.
+The index refers to the index number shown in the displayed event list.
+The index **must be a positive integer** 1, 2, 3, ...
+* At least one of the optional fields must be provided.
+* Existing values will be updated to the input values.
+* When editing tags, the existing tags of the event will be removed i.e adding of tags is not cumulative.
+* You can remove all the event’s tags by typing `t/` without specifying any tags after it.

 ### Finding events by date or name: `event -f KEYWORD_OR_DATE [MORE]`

 Find events whose names contain any of the given keywords.